Martina Navratilova Fast Facts

 March 27, 2012 - Is eliminated as a contestant on "Dancing with the Stars."

-April 24, 2015 - Martina steps down as the part-time coach of Agnieszka Radwanska after underestimating the time necessary to "make this a proper and good situation for both Agnieszka and me."
+April 24, 2015 - Steps down as the part-time coach of Radwanska after underestimating the time necessary to "make this a proper and good situation for both Agnieszka and me."